dbc60/blog/content/note/career/architect.rst

 date: 2019-04-08T12:07:32-04:00
 draft: true
 categories: career
+cssDetail: drop-caps-goudy
 ---

 An architect is responsible for driving the evolution of the technical structure, organization, conceptual integrity of the platform, product architecture of a major platform sub‐system and the high level design of the key modules that comprise it.
 The role works with other architects, technical leads and other senior engineering personnel to define, refine, revise and guide the architecture, system design, development paths/tools, and integration planning required for software development initiatives.
 The role also works collaboratively with development team(s) to help them maintain high levels of productivity and quality.
 <!--more-->

 .. _contents: